Key-Roh/Key-Roh.github.io/publications.md

 ### Book Chapters

-- Youngho Cho and Gi-Woo Roh.
+- Youngho Cho and Gi-Woo, Roh.
 2025.
 “The Paradox of Successful Responses to COVID-19 in South Korea.” in *COVID-19 and the Changing Relationships between State and Society in East Asia*, eds.
 Yida Zhai.
 London: Routledge.